 Preheat the oven to 400 degrees.

-Combine the flour, sugar, baking powder, and butter using a stand mixer.
-The mixture should turn to a fine crumble, almost like wet sand.
-Do no over mix, small chunks of butter are fine.
+In a large bowl, or stand mixer bowel, combine the dry ingredients- flour, sugar, baking and powder.
+The cold unsalted butter can be diced or chopped with a pastry cutter, then added to the dry ingredients.
+The flour mixture should turn to a fine crumble, almost like wet sand.
+Do no over mix, small chunks of butter the size of peas are fine.
 Lightly stir in the orange zest.
+Don’t skip the zest, it goes a long way to contributing that delicious orange flavor.

-In a separate bowl whisk together the sour cream, egg, and juice.
+In a separate, small bowl whisk together the sour cream, egg, and juice.

 Stir the wet ingredients into the dry, again making sure not to over mix.